luberda-molinet/FFImageLoading/README.md

 ## Features

-- Xamarin.iOS, Xamarin.Android, Xamarin.Forms, Xamarin.Mac and Windows (WinRT, UWP) support
+- Xamarin.iOS, Xamarin.Android, Xamarin.Forms, Xamarin.Mac, Xamarin.Tizen and Windows (WinRT, UWP) support
 - Configurable disk and memory caching
 - Multiple image views using the same image source (url, path, resource) will use only one bitmap which is cached in memory (less memory usage)
 - Deduplication of similar download/load requests. *(If 100 similar requests arrive at same time then one real loading will be performed while 99 others will wait).*